 One will be able to get Main and Side Quests.

+At this point I would expect a more detailed description of the points above.

-Introduction of our Game:
+5.1 Introduction to our Game

-“Adventures of an Adventurer” is a Game in which one plays the story of an Adventurer whom has become old.
-Because the Adventurer became very senile the gameplay can be interrupted by random events which the Adventurer weaves together.
+“Adventures of an Adventurer” is a game in which one plays the story of an Adventurer who has become old.
+Because the Adventurer has become very senile the gameplay can be interrupted by random events which the Adventurer weaves together.
 For example raining ducks.
 This weird elements of the story will often be questioned by the grandchildren which the Adventurer tells the story to.
 These questions can sometimes also transform the world within the game.
-The Story is set in a fantasy middle-age Scenario.
+The Story is set in a fantasy middle-age scenario.
 For example: When the player dies the children ask him why he is sitting right in front to him.
 So the Adventurer says he was revived by a magician.

 The gameplay of the game is like a Side-Scroller where the player has to fight against monsters and complete quest.
-There will be Main- and Side- Quests.
-The Side- Quests will also sometimes have effects on the environment or will make the Main Quest easier.
-For example one will find a better upgrade for its weapon or will open a path which is easier to pass.
+There will be main and side quests.
+The side quests will also sometimes have effects on the environment or will make the main quest easier.
+For example one will find a better upgrade for ones weapons or will open a path which is easier to pass.
 We also want to implement a Teleport-/Fast-Travel system so that the player can travel across the country much easier.

 At the beginning one can choose between at least three different classes which will be a noble knight, a mysterious wizard or a sly thief.
-Each class only can use specific Items for Example: the wizard only can use magic staffs and no heavy two-handed swords.
-Each class has its own way to achieve a Quest.
-For Example: If one has to steal something the thief sneaks in and steals it on a sneaky way.
+Each class only can use specific Items for example: the wizard only can use magic staffs and no heavy two-handed swords.
+Each class has its own way to achieve a quest.
+For example: If one has to steal something the thief sneaks in and steals it in a sneaky way.
 Where the knight brutally knocks the guards over and rushes into the room where the item is stored.

 We also want to implement a skill-system, with different skills for each class.
 There will also be an opportunity to upgrade weapons with some items so that the simplest dagger can be the mightiest weapon.

-Another thing will be that the player will be able to summon some boss enemies it has defeated (or new ones) with items it can craft.
+Furthermore, the player will be able to summon some boss enemies (s)he has defeated (or new ones) with items it can craft.
 The bosses will also drop items which one can use to improve the character or weapons.
-Some Boss items will also grant one a special advantage.
-For example: One can breed a dragon with a dragon egg that a dragon boss drops (but it is very rare).
+Some boss items will also grant a special advantage.
+For example: One can breed a dragon with a dragon egg that a dragon boss drops.

-Story:

-(Level 0)Tutorial:
+5.2 StoryHere a more detailed plot of the first three levels is given to convey the basic idea of the game to the reader.
+The other levels are only given as a sketch or are not defined yet.
+The story will have 10 levels without counting the first introductory level.

+5.2.1 Level 0: Tutorial